alanrvazquez/IP-Algorithm-for-Maximin-LHD/README.md

 References

 Vazquez, A. R. and Xu, H. (2022).
 An integer programming algorithm for constructing maximin distance designs from good lattice point sets.
-Submitted to _Statistica Sinica_.
+Accepted for publication in _Statistica Sinica_.

 Williams, E. J. (1949).
 Experimental designs balanced for the estimation of residual effects of treatments. _Australian Journal of Scientific Research_ 2, 149–168.